Eirinintz/Applications-of-Linear-Programming-in-Digital-Systems/README.md

 ---

-There are also two more files in notepad format.
+🗂️ There are also two more files in Notepad format:

-The *first* concerns the Hungarian algorithm and the *second* concerns the Modi algorithm, with comments on both.
+1️⃣ The first 📄💡 concerns the Hungarian algorithm, with explanatory comments. 🧩 2️⃣ The second 📄💡 concerns the Modi algorithm, also including detailed comments. 📝✨

 ---

-Tool used: 🧠📚
+🛠️ Tool used: 🧠📚

-ChatGPT AI tool for assistance.
+ChatGPT AI tool 🤖 — used for assistance, explanations, and code support 💻✨